donaljof/UD_P5_MachineLearning/README.md

 For each of 145 the manually identified POI's/non-POI's a set of descriptive features is associated with the person giving either financial or email information on the person in question.
 Using this financial and email information the aim is to create a classifer capable of correctly identifying persons of interest in this data set that can be applied across the full enron corpus.

-In this project a machine learning classifer implemented using the Python package [Scikit-Learn](http://scikit-learn.org/) will be developed.
+In this project a machine learning classifer implemented using the Python package [Scikit-Learn](http://scikit-learn.org/) will be developed and a machine learning classifier using Linear Discriminant Analysis deployed.
 The use of machine learning in this task allows a classification problem such as this to be completed programmatically with far less human input than manual idenification  of POIs and in a fraction of the time.
 A variety of supervised machine learning classifiers have been applied including Nieve Bayes, Support Vector Machines, Linear Disciminant Analysis and Ensenmble methods.
 Naive Bayes was selected for its simplicity as an initial classifer and to get idea of an out of the box performance.